 - June 2013 – Demolition of Chandler Hall begins

-- Fall 2013 – Construction of new Campus Center begins
+- Fall 2013 – Construction of new University Center begins

-- Fall 2015 – Expected opening of new Campus Center
+- Fall 2015 – Expected opening of new University Center

 In fall 2010 a site recommendation committee, advisory to the Master Plan Committee, was assembled.
 Members included representatives from Student Affairs, Facilities Services, the Department of Historic Preservation, the Student Government Association, and the Commonwealth of Virginia Historic Resources Management.
 After studying the historic significance of both Chandler and Seacobeck halls, he committee ultimately recommended that Chandler Hall be the site of the new campus center.
 Seacobeck Hall was deemed more historically significant to campus, having retained its original 1931 Charles M. Robinson design.
 Earlier renovations to Chandler Hall had compromised its historic significance to campus.